jorammercado/court-iq-server/README.md

 This is the backend service for the Court-IQ platform — a basketball analytics and sports betting application.
 The server handles player image hosting, stores a rich archive of historical NBA data (50+ years), and includes user management infrastructure built to support future personalization features.
 While the historical data is not yet surfaced in the frontend, it is fully structured and ready for integration.

-Additionally, this backend communicates with a connected Flask microservice that powers the search functionality (currently under development) and is designed to scale with added features.
+It also serves as a middleware layer, forwarding natural language queries to a connected Flask microservice — [court-iq-search](https://github.com/jorammercado/court-iq-search) — which powers the platform’s search bar functionality (currently in the prototype and development stage).

 ## Contents
 - [Deployed Server Access](#deployed-server-access)